 - Many of them meet Energy Star standards, which allows you to save on energy bills.

-Examples of color and style options for asphalt shingles include:
+Asphalt shingles cost $300 to $600 per square.
+Examples of color and style options include:

 - Weathered wood